christophhart/hise_documentation/ui-components/floating-tiles/plugin/audioanalyser.md

 ---
 keywords: Audio Analyser
-summary:  A floating tile that visualizes the audio signal
+summary:  A floating tile that connects to an Analyser Module and visualizes the audio signal
 weight:   50
 index:    01
 author:   Christoph Hart